maxfrenzel/SampleVAE/README.md

 Once completely initialised, the tool can be used for sample generation and similarity search.

-Note: Currently, only one tool can be generated due to Tensorflow's graph naming conventions.
-To create a new tool, you have to restart your python environment.

 ### Generating samples
 To generate new samples, use the `generate` function.